justinhennessy/sdiff/README.md

 Usage:
 =====

-For use with Hiera simple configure the following keys:
+For use with Hiera simply configure the following keys:

 ```
 sdiff::file_pattern: '\.env'